 Toast the hazelnuts by heating in a pan over a medium–low heat until just turning colour and begin to smell nutty.
 Watch them carefully as they can burn very quickly.
 Set aside to cool.

 Now whisk the egg whites until stiff.
 Then slowly add the sugar, a spoonful at a time, whisking well between each addition.
 Drizzle over the coffee extract and whisk again until mixed in.
 The meringue should form stiff peaks and be glossy.

 Carefully fold in the nuts.

-Now bake for 1 hour 15 minutes until the meringues are dry and lift freely from the paper.
+Now bake for 1 hour 15 minutes or until the meringues are dry and lift freely from the paper.
 Turn off the oven and, if you have time, leave them to cool in the oven with the door slightly ajar.
-Otherwise transfer the trays/sheets onto a wire cooling rack and leave the meringues to cool.
-When they are cool, remove from the paper..
+Otherwise transfer the trays/sheets onto wire cooling racks and leave the meringues to cool.
+When they are cool, remove from the paper.

 For the filling

 Melt the butter and chocolate in a bowl that will fit over a pan of just simmering water.
 The bottom of the bowl must not touch the water.
 Stir as it melts until the mixture is smooth.
 Then remove from the heat and leave to cool.